-NOTE: Due to the spread of the Covid-19, the Land Conservancy has put its spring and summer events on hold until public health officials deem that the unprecedented threat of the coronavirus no longer requires social distancing.
+NOTE: Due to the spread of the Covid-19, the Land Conservancy has put live events on hold until public health officials deem that the unprecedented threat of the coronavirus no longer requires social distancing.
+In the meantime, we will offer special virtual events.
 But we encourage you to get outdoors and enjoy nature—safely.
 If you take photos, tag us on social media!
 Check for updates in our e-newsletter and on wnylc.org.

 Saturday, May 2, 2020, 10 a.m.-Noon at the Niagara Escarpment Preserve, Lockport, NY

 Join us on a walk through the lovely Niagara Escarpment Preserve in Lockport in search of spring wildflowers.
 Located on the Niagara Escarpment, this 36-acre property is part of the unique geological formation that is associated with unusual plants and ecological communities.
 The property is home to several interesting woodland plants and 10 acres of restored grassland habitat.

 Your guide is Erin Redding, who works as an environmental scientist with Gomez and Sullivan Engineers.

 Driving directions will be provided by email a few days before the walk.

 Saturday, March 21, 2020, 12-2:00 pm at the College Lodge, Brocton, NY